 I know how outrageously heretical that statement is.
-But I also know unlike your practitioner that true and absolute iron deficiency is next to impossible on a planet that has iron comprising 36% of the Earth’s composition, thereby making it the #1 element on the planet.
+But I also know unlike your healthcare practitioner that true and absolute iron deficiency is next to impossible on a planet that has iron comprising 36% of the Earth’s composition, thereby making it the #1 element on the planet.

-What is critical to this dynamic is the understanding the slight-of-hand that is appearing with increasing frequency in the leading iron research studies.
+What is critical to this dynamic is understanding the slight-of-hand that is appearing with increasing frequency in the leading iron research studies.